AdaCore/gnatstudio/docs/users_guide/extending.rst

   This function is more general.
 It takes a minimum of two arguments.
 The first argument is a message describing what input is expected from the user.
-The second, third and following arguments each correspond to an entry line in the dialog, each querying one specific value (as a string).
+The second, third, and following arguments each correspond to an entry line in the dialog, each querying one specific value (as a string).
 The result of this function is a list of strings, each corresponding to these arguments.